Your Secret Recipe for a stunning Master’s SOP

 Just as in case of undergraduate applications, the Statement of purpose has a great importance in Master’s applications.
 It is also believed that an excellently written SOP can compensate other weaker factors on the profile and can also reduce the chances of admission if not found up to the standards of the university applied to.

 The difference from UG SOP lies in the fact that now the admission committee would expect a matured and professional write up as you are either a college graduate or a working professional.
 So, we would move away from being abstract and creative towards being sound and precise.
 Well, that doesn’t mean you should copy points from your resume to prepare this 1100 words document.

 The major points that should be focused on are:

-It is very important to give a detailed account on your career goals.
+It is very important to give a detailed account of your career goals.
 Do not just write you want to pursue a Master’s program in the USA to expand your qualification.
-You should be very clear with the idea of what you want to do post-masters.
+You should be very clear about the idea of what you want to do post-masters.